SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 In this chapter we have extended our evaluator with block closures.
 Our block closure implementation required adding a kind of object to our runtime, `CHBlock`, to represent blocks containing some AST.
 Then we refined our evaluator to define a block evaluation primitive, and correctly set up the lexical context.
 Our lexical context implementation gives blocks access to the defining context's receiver and temporaries.
 We then shown a first implementation of non-local returns, using exceptions to unwind the stack.

-## Todo

-- make sure that methodScope does not have a separate field for receiver but use the frame in previous chapter.